 Some businesses seem to be afraid to ban smoking, but there’s no strong evidence that going smoke-free is bad for business.

 Making your home smoke-free may be one of the most important things you can do for the health of your family.
 Any family member can develop health problems related to SHS.

-Children’s growing bodies are especially sensitive to the poisons in SHS.
+Children’s growing bodies are especially sensitive to the toxins in SHS.
 Asthma, lung infections, and ear infections are more common in children who are around smokers.
-Some of these problems can be serious and even life-threatening.
-Others may seem like small problems, but they add up quickly — the expenses, time for doctor visits, medicines, lost school time, and often lost work time for the parent who must stay home with a sick child are all costs that can impact a family.
+Some of these problems can become serious and even life-threatening.
+Others may seem like small problems, but they can add up quickly – the time for doctor visits, medicines, lost school time, and often lost work time for the parent who must stay home with a sick child are all costs that can impact a family.

 Think about it: we spend more time at home than anywhere else.
 A smoke-free home protects your family, your guests, and even your pets.

 Multi-unit housing where smoking is allowed is a special concern and a subject of research.
 Tobacco smoke can move through air ducts, wall and floor cracks, elevator shafts, and along crawl spaces to contaminate apartments on other floors, even those that are far from the smoke.
 SHS cannot be controlled with ventilation, air cleaning, or by separating smokers from non-smokers.

 In the car